By Lochow Ranch

 Lake Y, an anonymous 56-acre creek-fed lake in Alabama, has suboptimal water clarity, John says.
 “Certainly, it’s not horrible,” he explains.
 “We’ve had many, many lakes with 1 inch or less of visibility.
 Those lakes are generally very unproductive.”

-For really “choked” lakes, you’ll find three main categories of vegetation, he says: emergent plants such as cattails; submerged plants such as hydrilla; and floating plants such as the white water lily.
+For really “choked” lakes, you’ll find three main categories of pond weeds, he says: emergent plants such as cattails; submerged plants such as hydrilla; and floating plants such as the white water lily.

 When designing a new lake, John likes to plan for 20-30 percent vegetation coverage.
 “That’s not always possible,” he says.